dhruvchandna/ring-secure-headers/README.md

 # compojure-secure-headers

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to add Secure Header information to HTTP headers.

 ## Usage

-FIXME

 ## License

-Copyright © 2013 FIXME

 Distributed under the Eclipse Public License, the same as Clojure.